vibe-project/vibe-project.github.io/projects/vibe-java-platform/3.0.0-Alpha2/reference/index.md

 ```

 ### ServerWebSocket
 It represents a server-side WebSocket session and is assumed only text messages are exchanged now.
+It is given when WebSocket is opened.

 #### Properties
 These are read only.